Dewald928/media-server/README.md

 2. Copy the '.env.example' file to '.env' and fill in the variables.
 Use the previous mount as the ROOT_DIR
 3. Run `docker-compose up -d` to spin up the containers
 4. Go to each of the services and configure them remember to make backups

+## Note

+Please note: Linuxserver has deprecated this image for arm devices.
+The last supported tags for 32-bit ARM will be 3.0.8.1507-ls151 for the stable branch.
+This final image should still work.
+However, you won’t get any updates going forward.
+Please see this post. <https://info.linuxserver.io/issues/2022-08-02-sonarr/>